Obel House: 19th century

-2+th century
+20th century

 An engineer named Kampmann was among the residents of the building in 1919.
 He was one of relatively few car owners in the street at that time.

 Architecture

 The Obel House is constructed in red brick with three floors over a raised cellar.
 It is seven bays wide of which the two, slightly projecting outer bays are wider than the five central ones.
 The two outer windows on the first floor have balusters and are topped by triangular pediments.
 The facade is finished by a dentilated cornice.

 Today

 The property is today owned by C.W.
 Obel Ejendomme A/S.